2020PB/police-brutality/reports/Oregon.md

 During a series of events around 1 AM outside the Justice Center, federal officers emerge from the building to douse a small fire lit apparently by protestors.
 Officers then push protestors back through the park.
 Protestors eventually push officers back inside the building.
 Throughout the series of events, officers fire flashbangs, tear gas and less-lethal projectiles liberally.

-tags: shoot, projectile, stun-grenade, tear-gas, protestor
+tags: shoot, projectile, stun-grenade, tear-gas, protester

 id: or-portland-129